 Stars: Liza Koshy, Kimiko Glenn, Travis Coles

 Brought to you by the team behind no less than Josie and the Pussycats, Liza on Demand is a sitcom in the I Love Lucy vein that follows around twentysomething professional gigger Liza as she races around L.A. with her roommates Harlow (Kimiko Glenn, Orange is the New Black) and Oliver (Travis Coles, David Makes Man) in an increasingly harried attempt to attain Elite Task-It Status.
 It is also one of only a few entries on this list that stars a real YouTuber, and all the time Koshy has spent honing her comedic timing and on-camera presence really shows.
 She is a tiny magnetic goofball whose dreams, as small and inane as they are, immediately become your dreams, and whose shortcomings, as overwhelming and painfully “oh god, it me” as they can be, will immediately make you break out it stress sweat.
-Plus, the Season One finale is basically The Hangover meets Step Up, which, so fun?
-All I can say is, thank god Season Two is just around the corner.
+Plus, the Season 1 finale is basically The Hangover meets Step Up, which, so fun?

 Created by: Rawson Marshall Thurber

-Stars: Ryan Hansen, Samira Wiley, Aly Michalka, Wood Harris (Season Two), Jon Cryer, Karen David, Jessica St. Clair (Season Two)
+Stars: Ryan Hansen, Samira Wiley, Aly Michalka, Wood Harris (Season 2), Jon Cryer, Karen David, Jessica St. Clair (Season 2)